 - Muscle cramp and stomach upset.

-- Difficulties in breathing and irritation of upper airway.
+- Difficulties in breathing and irritation of the upper airway.

 - Gastrointestinal problems, coughing, or nausea.